 Parents, teachers, and schools are partners in ensuring all students are reading well by grade 3.
 Parents are notified at conferences (Fall and Winter) and/or by the end of that grade level if their child is not on track to read well by 3rd grade.
 Report cards are another form of communication.
-They are sent home at the end of January and the end of the school year.
-Parents of students who are performing below grade level will often receive notification that their child was recommended for a program sponsored by Community Education called Targeted Services Remedial Reading.
+They are available online at the beginning of February and the end of the school year.
+Parents of students who are performing below grade level may often receive notification that their child was recommended for a program sponsored by Community Education called Targeted Services Remedial Reading.
 This is a free program for recommended students.
-Parents may also receive a district brochure on RtI services that are available in each building.
-(See section on RtI for more information)
+Parents may also receive a BHM MTSS Brochure which is available in each building.
+This brochure will give a brief overview of the process that schools use to support struggling readers.